wafaajaunnoo/AntsInMyCode/peas-def.md

 3. Cities must be vities during their respective time windows.
 4. If time windows are violated, the violations should be minimized.

-These constraints affect the feasibiloty of the solutions.
+These constraints affect the feasibility of the solutions.

 ## 3.3 Actuators